zkMIPS/zkm-prover/service/examples/README.md

 If you build your own server, you can use Docker Compose (The image is built based on AMD64)

-Minimum Requirements
-At least 64GB of memory is required

 ```
 $ docker-compose up -d
 ```